 We've looked at asset classes in isolation above.
 Now let's look at ratios between asset classes.

-Similarly, the SPX:GOLD ratio has also formed a long, rounded bottom with bullish RSI divergence.
+The SPX:GOLD ratio has also formed a long, rounded bottom with bullish RSI divergence.
 The base has broken out in recent months.